loading

 MEMS and Sensor Packaging

-Micro-Electro-Mechanical Systems (MEMS) and sensors contribute to the myraid semiconductor technologies that allow us to experience and interact with our surroundings in revolutionary new ways.
+Micro-Electro-Mechanical Systems (MEMS) and sensors contribute to the myriad semiconductor technologies that allow us to experience and interact with our surroundings in revolutionary new ways.
 MEMS devices consist of mechanical elements, sensing features and electronic circuits integrated onto a silicon substrate.
 The elements in MEMS gather information from the environment through the measurement of mechanical, thermal, biological, chemical, acoustic, optical and magnetic stimuli.
 Wafer level packaging and TSV technologies are key enabling packaging technologies that optimize size, functionality, performance as well as deliver cost effective integration for MEMS packaging.
 ASE has extensive modeling lab capabilities, including optical lab simulation and measurement, as well as expertise in material measurement and stress simulation.
 These services are all areas of extreme importance to MEMS & Sensor manufacturing.

 Introduction